streamlit/docs/content/develop/tutorials/databases/snowflake.md

 1. To conveniently copy your account identifier, in the lower-left corner, click your profile image, and hover over your account.
 A popover dialog expands to the right with your organization and account.
 In the popover, hover over your account, and click the copy icon (<i style={{ verticalAlign: "-.25em", transform: "rotateZ(90deg)" }} className={{ class: "material-icons-sharp" }}>content_copy</i>).

-   The account identifier in your clipboard is period-separated, which is the format used for SQL queries.
+   The account identifier in your clipboard is period-separated, which is the format used for SQL statements.
 Paste your account identifier into your notes, and change the period into a hyphen.
 The Snowflake Connector for Python requires the hyphen-separated format for your account identifier.

    ```toml
    account = "xxxxxxx-xxxxxxx"